raspberrypilearning/321-make-mentor-guide/en/step_1.md

 **Terminology:** In this guide we refer to the adult club leaders, educators and mentors as **facilitators** and the young people they are supporting as **creators**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Our global community of awesome young <span style="color: #0faeb0">**creators**</span> have been growing their skills by making projects in clubs and at home for over a decade.
-Through sharing their creations they have inspired their peers
+Through sharing their creations they have inspired their peers around the world.
 </p>

 [Three screenshots of our projects placed in a fan layout.](images/project-fan.png)